onyeka-hub/Project-7/README.md

 sudo vi /var/www/html/functions.php
 ```

-update the database user = webaccess, the password = onyeka12345, the private ip address of the database
+Update the database user = webaccess, the password = onyeka12345, the private ip address of the database

 Apply tooling-db.sql script to your database using this command but first install mysql client and remember to run the command from **tooling** folder and open mysql port for the database server to the private ip address of the webserver

 ```
 sudo yum install mysql